squasta/Simple-Landing-Zone-for-NC2-on-AWS/README.md

 <img width='800' src='./images/configurationtfvars.png'/>

-To do this, you can use the AWS CLI
+To get these information, you can use the [AWS CLI](https://aws.amazon.com/cli/) on your workstation or in [AWS Cloud Shell](https://aws.amazon.com/cloudshell/)

-You can list your AWS region available using the following command :
+You can list your AWS regions available using the following command :

 ```bash
 aws ec2 describe-regions --output table